movestore/Point-Cluster-Detection/README.md

 Github repository: *github.com/movestore/Point-Cluster_Detection*

 ## Description
 Detection of point clusters, where possibly more than one animal returns to within a specified time interval.
 Provides a table of each cluster with the times, duration, number of locations and animals.
+Clusters close to locations of ID "remove" can be excluded.

 ## Documentation
 This App uses hierarchical clustering for the detection of point clusters where one or more animals return to repeatedly within a specified time frame.
 For clustering the `average` method is used, i.e. the clusters are defined at the minimum average distance between all locations of the clusters.
 Clusters for this App are selected to have at least a radius of `cluster radius` or be `2 * cluster radius` apart.
 Only clusters that were used for at least the specified number of hours/days/weeks are returned.

+If one has uploaded a file of locations with individual.local.identifier="remove" in a preceding App, this App will automatically exclude those locations from the analysis and after the clustering exclude those clusters that have centre points less than `rad` metre from the locations of "remove".
+That way, fixed stations like nests or other points of attraction can be excluded from the results of this cluster analysis.

 A cluster overview table is returned as a .csv artefact to download.
-It included for each cluster the mid location, timestamps of first and last location, duration, number of locations, number of animals and the names of those animals.
+It includes for each cluster the mid location, timestamps of first and last location (UTC and local time), duration, number of locations, number of animals, the names of those animals and their respective duration and number of locations in the cluster.

 The output of the App includes only the locations that could be attributed to a cluster that fulfilled the minimum duration requirement.
 This dataset is also returned as a .csv artefact to download.